 .cs, but sometimes the configuration files also need replacement.

 Rockstar releases new DLC from time to time.
-Some mods keep working, other break.
-Here's a basic guide of steps to take to prevent this, or to get back up and running quickly!
+Some mods keep working, others break.
+Here are some basic steps to prepare for, and prevent your game from breaking, or to get back up and running quickly!

-BEFORE a new DLC update drops, Rockstar hypes it up.
-Once a new DLC is announced, ensure you have a backup of the following files
+BEFORE a new DLC update drops, Rockstar announces it on their social media and news channels.
+Once a new DLC is announced, ensure you have a backup of the following files:

 It's smart to label these.
 I put them in a folder with the executable version.
 For Smuggler's Run, this is